 This works great for arm, elbow and hand pain.
 Align your ankles, hips, elbows, shoulders, and head.
 Press your palms into the wall, fingers pointing down.
-Squeeze your shoulder blades together and hold this position for 1 minute.
+Squeeze your shoulder blades together and hold this position for one minute.
+Repeat Daily.